learn-co-students/ruby-objects-has-many-through-readme-houston-web-082718/README.md

 end
 ```

-Each `waiter` instance has a name and an attribute relating to their their years of experience.
-Just like the `Customer` class, the `Waiter` class has an class variable that stores every instance of `waiter` upon creation.
+Each instance of the `Waiter` class has a name and an attribute describing their years of experience.
+Just like the `Customer` class, the `Waiter` class has a class variable that stores every `waiter` instance upon initialization.

 ## The "has many through" Relationship